ophwug/docs/README.md

 * With a heat gun applied to the fuses, the resistance gets elevated to bad levels.
 * (V1 harness) relay box sounds like a maraca when shaken on failed boot.
 * There is a large voltage drop across the fuse when powered on.
 (See dazoe's case below for more details.)
+* Blue light in the back may still blink.

 **Component Information**: